591342534/PyTransmit/docs/index.rst

 API reference
 -------

 PyTransmit is built on a very small API.
-The The available functions are:
+The available functions are:

 .. py:function:: log_message(self, message, clear=True)